 Wouldn´t it have been interesting to make a true copy of the Illorsuit?
-Yes definitely, and it has been done on several occasions as skin-on-frame-replicas for a dedicated builder/paddler.
+Yes definitely, and it has been done on several occasions as skin-on-frame replicas or sheet panel kayaks for dedicated builders/paddlers.
 But as a production kayak - no, I believe most buyers would have eyed it over with curiosity and then turned to something more familiar...

 Also, take a look at Harvey Goldens museum-quality replica, complete with all hunting equipment.